 The child being referred for Genetic Testing because the gene is an essential part of hearing loss testing process.
 It is performed to determine the causes of hearing loss due to genetic or non-genetic factors.

 In some cases there is a change occurs in a particular gene that produces the different characteristic, for example, hearing loss.
-The changes occurred in a gene is known as a ‘fault’ or ‘mutation’.
+The changes occurred in a gene is a ‘fault’ or ‘mutation’.

 Reasons for a child being referred for Genetic Testing: